Requirements for entitlement holders

-Entitlement holders for unsupplemented water will be required to provide up to 2 readings within a water year to the Department of Natural Resources, Mines and Energy (DNRME) for each water meter.
-These readings will be required after the eighth month and at the end of each water year.
+Entitlement holders for unsupplemented water will be required to provide up to 2 readings within a water year for each water meter to the Department of Natural Resources, Mines and Energy.

 Failure to provide a reading

-In areas where the trading of unsupplemented water is available, this means entitlement holders will not be able to trade any unused water entitlement for the remainder of the water year.
+In areas where the trading of unsupplemented water is available, failure to provide a meter reading will also mean that you will not be able to trade any unused water entitlement for the remainder of the water year.

-It also means DNRME may not be able to grant applications under existing water sharing rules including seasonal water assignments, carry over and forward draw in areas where these rules apply.
+It also means the department may not be able to grant applications under existing water sharing rules including seasonal water assignments, carry over and forward draw in areas where these rules apply.

 Why metering is important

-Meter readings provide vital data to DNRME to ensure water security for all water users by providing accurate measurement of water use.
+Meter readings provide vital data to ensure water security for all water users by providing accurate measurement of water use.

 We use data from meter readings to assess applications under existing water sharing rules.

-Self-read of meters is a common sense approach to metering unsupplemented water resources, enabling entitlement holders to self-manage their water use and ensuring water security for all water users.
+Meter reading enables entitlement holders to self-manage their water use and ensures water security for all water users.

 It allows entitlement holders to monitor their water usage patterns and check that their meter and irrigation systems are working correctly.

-It also reduces costs for entitlement holders because DNRME no longer conducts meter readings on their property.
+It also reduces costs for entitlement holders because the department no longer conducts meter readings on their property.